top of page

 God is our Father

 God is our father, our Abba.
 He loves us more than any earthly father ever could.
 He forgives more completely than we can.
 He doesn't throw our past failures at us.
-In Romans 8:1 Paul tells us this:
+In Romans 8:1, Paul tells us if we are in Christ we are no longer condemned.
+We are to walk "according to the Spirit."
+We need to learn to trust Jesus because He knows our heart.

 He Removed Our Transgressions